zlatanvasovic/hackwork/README.md

 - `development` for complete error reporting
 - `production` for minimal error reporting

+By default it's `development`.
+You should set it per your needs.

 ### Settings

 Server configuration is in the `core/helpers/config.php`.
 You should edit it to